-For other languages, use following link: Unigestion Direct III Global - Summary all languages.
+For other languages, use following link: Unigestion Direct III Europe - Summary all languages.

-The Compartment promotes environmental and social characteristics by investing 60% of the Capital Contributions (as defined in the Limited Partnership Agreement) allocated to the Compartment ("Allocated Capital Contributions") in privately held companies ("Portfolio Companies") whose economic activities are linked to certain environmental and social themes selected by the Compartment ("Compartment Themes") ("Qualifying Companies").
+The Compartment promotes environmental and social characteristics by investing 75% of the Capital Contributions (as defined in the Limited Partnership Agreement) allocated to the Compartment ("Allocated Capital Contributions") in privately held companies ("Portfolio Companies") whose economic activities are linked to certain environmental and social themes selected by the Compartment ("Compartment Themes") ("Qualifying Companies").
 A Portfolio Company is considered to support the Compartment Themes if at least 75% of its revenues are generated from economic activities related to one or more of the Compartment Themes at the time of the initial investment.
 This "Themes Assessment" is carried out by the Investment Manager.
-The Compartment will ensure that at least 60% of the Allocated Capital Contributions are invested in Qualifying Companies, based on the Themes Assessment made by the Investment Manager at the time of the initial investment.
+The Compartment will ensure that at least 75% of the Allocated Capital Contributions are invested in Qualifying Companies, based on the Themes Assessment made by the Investment Manager at the time of the initial investment.
 To complement the Themes Assessment, the Investment Manager will, in addition, assess at the time of the initial investment whether the Portfolio Company's economic activities can be linked to one or more of the targets established for the 17 United Nations Sustainable Development Goals ("UN SDG Targets") by means of specific indicators ("UN SDG Target Assessment").
 This financial product does not have as its objective a sustainable investment.

-The Compartment invests in Portfolio Companies whereby at least one Portfolio Company has its headquarters or a substantial proportion of its operations primarily located predominantly in Europe (and selectively adjacent countries), North America (including the USA and Canada) and Asia (primarily China, India, Japan, Australia and Republic of Korea).
+The Compartment invests in Portfolio Companies whereby at least one Portfolio Company has its headquarters, or a substantial proportion of its operations primarily located predominantly in Europe and selectively adjacent countries.